quicwg/base-drafts/draft-ietf-quic-tls.md

 # Key Update

-Once the handshake is confirmed (see {{handshake-confirmed}}), it is possible to update the keys used to protect packets.
+Once the handshake is confirmed (see {{handshake-confirmed}}), an endpoint MAY initiate a key update.

 The Key Phase bit indicates which packet protection keys are used to protect the packet.
 The Key Phase bit is initially set to 0 for the first set of 1-RTT